valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/valtimo-frontend-libraries.md

   Many dependencies in the libraries have been upgraded to the latest versions.
 To be able to use the libraries with these new versions, please refer to [the migration page for this release](migration.md).

+* **Removed Auth0 library**

+  As of major version 10, support for Auth0 as an authentication provider has been removed.
+Please refer to [the migration page for this release](migration.md) to see how implementation should be adjusted.

 * **Change valtimo libraries versions**